Tly1001/sei-group-project-3/README.md

 We wanted to build a facebook clone aimed towards gyms and workout related groups.

+## Communication

+We had a team standup every morning to update our progress every morning, what we were planning to do next, as well as express any blockers we were experiencing.
+We also stayed in contact with each other throughout the day for advice.

 ## Functionality

 * Register and login.